riacono91/izicap/README.md

 For the cases I assume that:
 - There is no specific password format
 - At signup there is no email sent
-- The article created is expected to be added in Your Feed and in Global Feed
 - The tag is added only if you click ENTER when you fill the corresponding field

 Considering that I don't have detailed specifications I noticed ambiguities in the site that I would like to emphasize, but I didn't conisder as bug in the tests